igncp/encina/Readme.md

 [![npm version](https://badge.fury.io/js/encina.svg)](http://badge.fury.io/js/encina)

 A command line tool for analyzing projects and retrieving statistics.
 Once completed, you can inspect the result using an interactive interface, with charts (D3) and formatted data.
+Encina stands for ***holm oak*** in Spanish.

 [![Encina Logo](/misc/encina.jpg)](https://github.com/igncp/encina)